Isaac Bell

 Among those dodging the debris and shrapnel regularly in the series are Joseph Van Dorn (aka “The Boss” himself), Archibald Angell Abbott IV (Isaac’s best friend), Helen Mills (the agency’s first female op), James Dashwood (one of Isaac’s protegés) and a slew of other members and specialists in the agency whom he calls on for assistance, as his cases take him all over the country.
 The New York-based agency has branches in Boston, San Francisco, Los Angeles, Denver and Cincinnati.

-Clive Cussler is the bestselling author of more than fifty books.
-He not only writes the Isacc Bell books, but also series featuring salvage expert and treasure hunter Dirk Pitt (by far his most popular creation), The NUMA Files, The Oregon Files and Fargo.
+Clive Cussler was the bestselling author of more than fifty books.
+He not only wrote the Isacc Bell books, but also series featuring salvage expert and treasure hunter Dirk Pitt (by far his most popular creation), The NUMA Files, The Oregon Files and Sam and Remi Fargo.
 Whether searching for lost aircraft or leading expeditions to find famous shipwrecks, Cussler and his real-life NUMA crew of volunteers (yes, it’s a real entity) have discovered more than seventy-five lost ships of historic significance, and like Pitt, he collects classic automobiles.

 Occasional co-writer of the series, Justin Scott, has been nominated for Edgars at least twice, for his own books, which include the Ben Abbott P.I. series.